bmcorser/_bmcorser.github.io/blog/2015/04/18/use-pytest-fixtures-as-namespace.rst

         x = getters.get_x()
         # ...

-This way, we get more saner calling syntax.
+This way, we get saner calling syntax and don’t have to worry about unpacking our groups in every test function.
 Wunderbar!